logchange/logchange.github.io/docs/tools/logchange/reference.md

 ### logchange init

-Initialize a project with logchange structure.
+Initialize a project with a logchange structure.

 ```bash
 logchange init [options]